TuckerRasbury/00_MaternalMortalityandAbortionRelatedStatistics/README.md

 ## Research Questions
 01. What does available research say about the effect of changes in abortion access?
 Why does any of this matter
-02. What public data can be collected datasets and what feedback can be obtained via networking.
+02. What public data can be collected and what feedback can be obtained via networking.
 03. Mining available data to surface insights.